-NI Councils
+The 11 NI Councils are :

 The Derry City & Strabane District Council area serves a population of 150,100.The landscape of the council area includes mountain ranges, rivers, agricultural land, and coast offering vital habitats for species, destinations for tourism and recreation, a rich cultural heritage as well as settlements for local communities.Urban areas include the regional city of Derry connected to a number of vibrant towns and villages including Strabane.In addition, the Council area includes the border with neighbouring Donegal County Council covering some 140km.